Surface tension

 Supervisors : O. Frantz, J. Geandrot

-- To evaluate the surface tension of water, soapy water and mercury.
+- To evaluate the surface tension of water and soapy water.

 - To successfully project an image to improve the accuracy of the measurement.